Olaoluwa-code/Codeotus/README.md

 > [!IMPORTANT]
 > Space key is the default leader

+## Hots
+1. Fixed Bloated unwanted plugins
+2. Better nvim-cmp default support for Codeotus
+3. blink-cmp for buffer + nvim-cmp support for command line

 ## Open-Selling Point
-Full supoort for most major themes & you will get ~85 themes.
+1. Full supoort for most major themes & you will get ~85 themes.
-Daily & Manually maintained with the help of Claude & Chatgpt.
+2. Daily & Manually maintained with the help of Claude & Chatgpt.
-Only the most relevant features you would like.
+3. Only the most relevant features you would like.
-Reduced Distraction with Modern themeing & Plugin support.
+4. Reduced Distraction with Modern themeing & Plugin support.
-Easy to edit , add & remove plugins.
+5. Easy to edit , add & remove plugins.
-Plugin powerhouse & easy plugin integration & easy to edit plugins.
+6. Plugin powerhouse & easy plugin integration & easy to edit plugins.
-Better Keymaps for Lazy people.
+7. Better Keymaps for Lazy people.
-Easy to edit , add & remove key mappings.
+8. Easy to edit , add & remove key mappings.
-Preconfigured lsps and easier tabular workflow.
+9. Preconfigured lsps and easier tabular workflow.
-Major Completion engine support.
+10. Major Completion engine support.
+11. Fast Feature Adding as per requirement.
+12. Can run even on min range mobile phones.
+13. You can pick custom lsp for your system.
+14. Less irritation & more fun in coding.
+15. Fully integrated with Linux.
+16. Costs less in-term of one time setup.
+17. Is battle tested & works nicely well.
+18. Multilingual support & smarter file navigation.
+19. Easier edits & is working on latest stable Neovim Builds
+20. Multiple plugin - ecosystem supoort.

 ## Open-Weakness Point
 1. Since Codeotus is an Open-source IDE or Preconfigured Terminal Integrated space you may find it to have many features un-available if you are coming from an IDE , that is because Codeotus is aimed to enhance Neovim's features via .lua configuration files & most features are just too complex for a Solo Developer to add.
 However I am kept on trying to add everything that can enhance Neovim but I have already given a lot by spending not just weeks but months on this!
 Don't worry Neovim do already have most features & I am sure you probably be never mastering the whole command line in this life.
 Just enjoy!